DataIntellectTech/TorQ/docs/utilities.md

 ## Examples:

-Extract all data between stsandets from the trades table from a remote hdb handle=3i.
+Extract all data between sts and ets from the trades table from a remote hdb handle=3i.

         q)input
         tabs| `trades